- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 + PRO: High-quality private healthcare

-Private hospitals and insurance companies in Buenos Aires are of a very high quality and readily available.
+Private hospitals and insurance companies in Buenos Aires are of an extremely high quality and readily available.
 They are also cheap compared to those in other countries like the US.
 All companies are required to provide health insurance for their workers and most policies cover everything from hospital visits to a variety of prescription drugs.
 Buenos Aires is also an increasingly popular destination for medical tourism, with many foreigners travelling to the city to get plastic surgery.

 - CON: Crowded public hospitals and long waiting lists